Sustain the Change: Finance Transformation to Last

 Sustain the Change: TIMWOODS

-Let’s look at how this can help a team.
-We will return, as an example, to the now familiar financial closing process.
-In this illustration, the newly designed closing process includes a process step to review the process each month after the close.
+Let’s examine how this can help a team.
+We will use the familiar financial closing process as an example.
+In this illustration, the newly designed closing process includes a step to review it each month after the close.

-When the team perform this monthly review, they identify that the volume of Manual Journal Entries is increasing.
-It is not too surprising.
-Many organisations struggle with this, after all.
+When the team performs this monthly review, they notice an increasing volume of Manual Journal Entries.
+This is not surprising; many organisations struggle with this, after all.
 Studies in some organisations have shown that up to 80% of the entries are not material for closing purposes.

 Having identified the topic, the team then uses TIMWOOD(S) to help them dig deeper to find the causes.
-Here are some of the things they find:
+Here are some of the things they see:

 Sustain the Change: Transportation